biocatiit/website/content/pages/science.rst

 BioCAT is a mature user facility that `supports several types of experiments <{filename}/pages/about_biocat.rst>`_.
 One measure of the facility's scientific impact is the number and quality of the publications produced.
-As of October 2023, the facility and its users had published more than 600 articles, which had been cited more than 28,000 times with an average number of citations per article around 46.
+As of June 2024, the facility and its users had published more than 700 articles, which had been cited more than 48,000 times with an average number of citations per article around 68.

 `A list of all BioCAT publications can be found in the APS database
 <https://beam.aps.anl.gov/pls/apsweb/pub_V2_0006.query_results?i_beamline=134&I_DISCIPLINE_M=9999&i_order_by_radio=YEAR>`_